Joy Osmanski: Personal life

 Osmanski was born in Seoul, South Korea and adopted by American parents.
 She does not know the identity of her birth parents, but a DNA test uncovered significant Japanese ancestry.
 She graduated from Principia College with a degree in creative writing and studio art, and from the University of California, San Diego with an MFA from the graduate acting program.

+She has been married to actor Corey Brill since 2009, and they have one daughter.